ncatlab/nlab-content/pages/5/7/5/2/2575/content.md

 \[
  Tr Hol_A (K)
 \]
-is the trace of the holonomy of the connection around the knot $K$ in the fundamental representation of $SU(2)$, and and
+is the trace of the holonomy of the connection around the knot $K$ in the fundamental representation of $SU(2)$, and
 \[
 q = e^{\frac{2 \pi i}{k+2}}.
 \]